 New apps are released every day for business, entertainment, education, health, fashion, and more.
 Talented developers who can build user-friendly apps are highly sought-after, well paid and respected within their organization.

-What skills do you need to break into this desirable career path?
-In this article, we’re going to discuss how you can become an app developer.
-So if you have a revolutionary app idea, or you’d simply like to pursue a creative career in tech, you’ll know how to make it happen.
+So if you have a revolutionary app idea, or you’d simply like to pursue a creative career in tech, here‘s how to make it happen.

 What Is App Development?